 From this site:

-If you’re ever filling in a request list on Zoopla making it clear what your house must have – three bedrooms, parking, nearby school, must be a hexakaidecagon, (in mathematics, a hexadecagon is sometimes called a hexakaidecagon or 16-gon which is a sixteen-sided polygon) you won’t be in much luck.
+If you’re ever filling in a request list on Zoopla, making it clear what your house must have – three bedrooms, parking, nearby school, must be a hexakaidecagon, (in mathematics, a hexadecagon is sometimes called a hexakaidecagon or 16-gon, which is a sixteen-sided polygon) you won’t be in much luck.
 The only 16-side house in the country is A La Ronde in east Devon.
-It was built for two spinster cousins, Jane and Mary Parminter, on their return from a grand tour of Europe in the late 18th century The interior decoration includes a feather frieze, gathered from native game birds and chickens, laboriously stuck down with isinglass and a shell-encrusted gallery, said to contain nearly 25,000 shells.
-Sounds like it was designed by Laurence Llewelyn Bowen after a head injury – but actually worth a visit.“
+It was built for two spinster cousins, Jane and Mary Parminter, returning from a grand tour of Europe in the late 18th century.
+The interior decoration includes a feather frieze, gathered from native game birds and chickens, laboriously stuck down with isinglass and a shell-encrusted gallery, said to contain nearly 25,000 shells.
+It sounds like it was designed by Laurence Llewelyn Bowen after a head injury – but worth a visit.“

 This morning’s weather report reads as follows: